Identity pool of Microsoft Entra joined machine identity

 Remove-AcctIdentityPool -IdentityPoolName "SecurityGroupCatalog" -AzureADAccessToken $AzureADAccessToken <!--NeedCopy-->

-You can modify the Azure AD dynamic security group name associated with a machine catalog.
-This modification makes the security group information stored in Azure AD identity pool object to be consistent with the information stored in Azure portal.
+You can modify the Microsoft Entra dynamic security group name associated with a machine catalog.
+This modification makes the security group information stored in the Microsoft Entra identity pool object to be consistent with the information stored in the Azure portal.

 Note:

-The Azure AD dynamic security groups do not include security groups synced from on-premises AD and other group types like Office 365 group.
+The Microsoft Entra dynamic security groups do not include security groups synced from on-premises AD and other group types like Office 365 group.

-You can modify the Azure AD dynamic security group name using Studio and PowerShell commands.
+You can modify the Microsoft Entra dynamic security group name using Studio and PowerShell commands.

-To modify the Azure AD dynamic security group name using PowerShell:
+To modify the Microsoft Entra dynamic security group name using PowerShell:

 - Open the PowerShell window.